iSecurity DB-Gate Release News

 JVM properties example:

----Note: the local target library has to be journaled!
-There are two methods
+- Added support for that which is another three part name feature.
+Note: the local target library has to be journaled!
+There are two methods to achieve that:

 CREATE TABLE QTEMP.TT AS (SELECT * from ORA.TOTO.DEMO_STATES) WITH DATA